ozguryazilimas/wp-postane/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 7.16.2: February 22, 2021 =
+- Tweak: We improved our gtag.js compatibility layer with support for custom trackers used in the analytics.js format for some integrations.

 = 7.16.1: February 17, 2021 =
 - Tweak: We made an adjustment to our gtag.js compatibility layer to improve support for all analytics.js event sending syntax.
 - Fix: We fixed an issue with lightbox scripts using images hosted on external CDN servers.